KeppyMarbles/ModbusTiles/README.md

 #### Frontend
 Each widget is defined by its GridStack element HTML, and Widget subclass.
 When loading a dashboard, widget config is fetched and those objects are created.
 When entering view mode, Widgets are registered with the dashboard TagListener, which fetches initial needed values then sets up a WebSocket, propagating new values as they are recieved.
 Submitting a value through an InputWidget creates a TagWriteRequest object in the database.

+## Disclaimer
+This is an early stage hobbyist/educational project so I don't recommend this for any safety-critical or professional environment.
+It is also not feature-rich like other SCADA tools and has a lot of things unimplemented or unfinished